Fundraising Everywhere and Everywhere+

 Third parties working on our behalf

-we may pass your information to our third-party service providers, suppliers’ subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on their behalf, for example, to process a donation.
+We may pass your information to our third-party service providers, suppliers’ subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on their behalf, for example, to process a payment.
 Please be assured that your data will not be processed by these third parties for any other reason than that stated unless you have requested us to do so, or we are required to do so by law.
 For example, for the purposes of prevention of fraud or other crime or any other requirement by law.

 6. Lawful Processing